MisterMiles/gpg2-key-import/README.md

 GPG2 key import
 =========

-Importing a gpg2 key to a specific host.
+Importing a gpg2 key to a specific host on linux.

 ## Features

-- Tests if your gpg2 key is present
+- Tests if your gpg2 key is present and implement it when not
-- Easy to use: you have only to supply your key files
 - Idempotency is present in all actions
-- Key is added to a specific user
+- Gnupg store is added to a specific user

 Requirements
 ------------